tjaynl/StarterProject/README.md

 # Starter Project
 This is a starter project is how i like to start with a new project.
-This is just a collection on stuff i learned during the years.
+This is just a collection of technics i learned during the years.

 # Requirements